flokapi/sorodev/README.md

 - build, test, deploy, fund account and make contract bindings with simple commands

-To sum up, you can think of it as an equivalent of Hardhat for Soroban.
+To sum up, Sorodev indends to make it easier for anyone to start developping on Soroban and to enable a more efficient development experience.

+However, it's recommended to understand both the [Soroban development setup](https://soroban.stellar.org/docs/category/getting-started) and [how Sorodev works](https://github.com/flokapi/sorodev/tree/main/src/sorodev).

 # Getting started